Martin O'Malley: Elections

+2006

 O'Malley considered a run for governor in the 2002 election but decided not to run.
 In October 2005, after much speculation, he officially announced he would run in the 2006 election.
 He had one primary opponent, Montgomery County Executive Doug Duncan, who abruptly dropped out in June a few days after being diagnosed with clinical depression and endorsed O'Malley, who thus became the Democratic Party nominee with no primary opposition, challenging incumbent Bob Ehrlich.
 He selected Delegate Anthony Brown of Prince George's County as his running mate for lieutenant governor.

 The Baltimore Sun endorsed O'Malley, saying: "When he was first elected mayor in 1999, the former two-term city councilman inherited a city of rising crime, failing schools, and shrinking economic prospects.
 He was able to reverse course in all of these areas."
 The Washington Post endorsed his opponent, but noted that O'Malley, while "not solv[ing] the problems of rampant crime and rough schools in Baltimore," had "put a dent in them" while criticizing his gubernatorial campaign for being too focused on Baltimore and offering "little of substance" on Washington-area issues.
 The Washington Times complained that O'Malley, along with the Maryland General Assembly, had moved too far to the left.
 O'Malley led by margins of several points in most polls during the campaign, but polls tightened significantly in the last week of the campaign.
-He ultimately defeated Ehrlich 53%–46% in the November 7, 2006, general election.
+He ultimately defeated Ehrlich 53% to 46% in the November 7, 2006, general election.

 Major land developer Edward St. John was fined $55,000 by the Maryland Office of the State Prosecutor for making illegal contributions to the 2006 O'Malley gubernatorial campaign.
 The Washington Times reported later that the Governor's administration had issued a press release touting a new $28-million highway interchange leading from Interstate 795 to one of St. John's properties.
 Governor O'Malley's spokesman said there was no "quid pro quo," and a spokesman for the County Executive said the project had been a county transportation priority since before both O'Malley and the executive were elected.

+2010

 In 2010, O'Malley announced his intention to run for re-election while Ehrlich announced he would also run, setting up a rematch of 2006.
 His future rival for the Democratic presidential nomination, Hillary Clinton, said in a private email at the time that "he should be reelected by acclamation for steering the ship of state so well."
-Despite major losses for Democrats nationwide, O'Malley defeated Ehrlich 56%–42%, receiving just over a million votes.
+Despite major losses for Democrats nationwide, O'Malley defeated Ehrlich in a landslide 56% to 42%, receiving just over a million votes.
 Due to term limits, he was unable to run for a third term in 2014.